Sound is a powerful sense.

 [she/her] Anna is a Sound Designer who got her start in fiction podcasting.
 With a decade of sound editing under her belt, Anna has had remarkable opportunities to work on several Audio Fiction podcasts, short films, and most recently, a feature-length documentary.
 Anna proudly came up with “Sound Escape” but will humbly credit Colin with doing most of the leg work.

 Script Editor Department Head

-[he/him] Jesse Schuschu is a writer and director of audio fiction with a love for science, storytelling, and podcasting.
+[he/they] Jesse Schuschu is a writer and director of audio fiction with a love for science, storytelling, and podcasting.
 He co-creates a sci-fi audio drama “Tides” with his partner, Ayla, and spends most of his free time trying to think of puns.

 Andrew Siañez-De La O

 Writer DEPARTMENT HEAD